Tuesday, March 31, 2020

 Lucie Caine was a little more complex.
 Because she wasn't born 'Caine'.
 But I found her in the end.
 She was born in the Barton Regis district in the third quarter of 1878, the second daughter of Edward Lawrence (commercial clerk) and his wife Mary Ann Harriet née Pocock, and was christened Lucy Gertrude Amy Lawrence.
 After four children, Mr Lawrence died, and Mrs Lawrence and the children moved to Prittlewell, Essex where, in the 1891 census mother is calling herself 'Lillian L[awrence] Caine.
 She wasn't.
 Yet.
 But in 1898 she did finally marry Charles Cain, a bootmaker from Margate, so, give or take the 'e', I suppose Lucy was in the right to call herself Lucy Caine.

-Her career seems to have started in 1896 when she toured in the title-role of Austen Fryer's The New Barmaid company and played principal girl, Rosamond, in the Richmond panto Babes in the Wood, before joining up with the Carte organsiation.
+Her career seems to have started in 1896 when she toured in the title-role of Austen Fryer's The New Barmaid company and played principal girl, Rosamond, in the Richmond panto Babes in the Wood, before joining up with the Carte organisation.
 Her time there lasted from 1897 to 1901 (see g&s archive), after which she joined up with the Gaiety touring company playing The Toreador in the Marie Studholme role of Dora Selby (1902-3), and took over from Zena Dare in the title-role of An English Daisy.
 In 1903 she played in the panto Santa Claus jr at Newcastle, alongside J J Dallas, Horace Mills and Fanny Dango, in 1905 she featured in the Manchester Gaiety's Sleeping Beauty, in 1906 she is touring with a trope known as 'The Dandies', and in 1908 she moved into the West End, supporting Ada Reeve and Hayden Coffin in the musical comedy Butterflies (Lalage).
-I see her little thereafter, though she turns up in 1915 playing in Florodora with Evie Greene on the road.
+I see her thereafter, in 1909 in Pinkie and the Fairies, as fairy in the Leeds panto in 1913, and she turns up in 1914-5 touring in the lead of J Bannister Howard's The Belle of New York, and in 1915 playing in Florodora with Evie Greene on the road.
+My last sighting of her is in 1917, attending an old Cartesian's funeral.

 Where has the rest vanished to!?